 This follows his appearance in forthcoming thriller Blackwood – starring Sophia Myles, Ed Stoppard and Russell Tovey, which is currently in post-production for release later this year.

-Zang are currently demoing material, and TVO can confirm it’s exciting stuff – sort of PiL meets Massive Attack with a side order of Bowie’s “1.Outside” period, but still very much its own powerful beast.
+Zang are currently demoing material, and having heard an exclusive sneak peek, TVO can confirm it’s exciting stuff.
+Imagine PiL meets Massive Attack with a side order of Bowie’s “1.Outside” period, but still very much its own powerful beast, and you’re not too far off!
 We’ll hopefully be bringing you their debut music video in the coming weeks, so stay peeled.

 In the meantime, we’ll leave you with this little gem which we uncovered this week having missed it back when it aired as part of a BBC4 documentary on Klezma music last year, which has got us itching for a rocked up version of Oliver! featuring Paul as Fagin.
 Enjoy…